Sydney Opera House

 Tours and Performances

-Guided tours of the interior run daily, approximately 60 minutes, cost around AUD $40, and cover the main Concert Hall, Joan Sutherland Theatre, and backstage areas.
-The Concert Hall has 2,679 seats and the acoustic design is the building’s most praised functional achievement.
+Guided tours of the interior run daily, currently AUD $48 for adults, about 60 minutes.
+They cover the main Concert Hall, the Joan Sutherland Theatre, and backstage areas with good commentary about the building’s troubled construction history.
+The Concert Hall seats 2,679 people and the acoustic design is the building’s most praised functional achievement.

-Backstage tours (AUD $175, 2.5 hours, 07:00 start before other visitors arrive) give access to stage areas, rehearsal rooms, and machinery not open in regular tours.
+Backstage tours (AUD $175, 2.5 hours, starting at 07:00 before other visitors arrive) give access to stage machinery, rehearsal rooms, and areas closed in regular tours.
 Available daily except Sunday.
+Worth the extra cost if you’re interested in how a building of this scale actually operates.

-For a performance: the Opera Australia and Sydney Symphony programmes run most of the year.
-Cheap tickets (A Reserve, roughly AUD $50-90) are often available last-minute through the box office.
-Going to hear the Sydney Symphony in the Concert Hall is one of the better cheap experiences Sydney offers.
+For a performance: Opera Australia and the Sydney Symphony run most of the year.
+Cheap seats (A Reserve) are often available last-minute through the box office for around AUD $50-90.
+Going to hear the Sydney Symphony in the Concert Hall is one of the better cheap cultural experiences Sydney offers, and one that most visitors skip in favour of walking around the outside.

 The Forecourt and Surroundings

-The Monumental Steps up to the forecourt are a permanent gathering place: buskers, lunchtime crowds, New Year’s Eve viewers.
-The climb gives harbour views without any admission fee.
+The Monumental Steps up to the forecourt are a permanent public gathering place: buskers, lunchtime workers, harbour views without any admission fee.
+You can walk up and around the exterior of the building, look at the shells from below, and understand more about the structure without spending anything.

-The Royal Botanic Garden begins immediately east of the Opera House.
-Mrs Macquarie’s Point, a 20-minute walk through the garden, has the famous postcard view back across the harbour toward the Opera House and Bridge together.
+The Royal Botanic Garden begins immediately east.
+Mrs Macquarie’s Point, 20 minutes’ walk through the garden, has the famous postcard view back across the harbour with the Opera House and Harbour Bridge together.
+The walk there through the garden, along the harbour foreshore, is pleasant enough that it’s worth doing even if you’ve already seen the photograph.

 Eating